viraj124/ERC-20-with-Hyperledger-Fabric/README.md

-ERC 20 Implementation in HYperledger Fabric
+ERC 20 Implementation in Hyperledger Fabric

 I have implemented a basic ERC 20 Token in Hyperledger Fabric, here are the steps to interact with the chaincode via Node SDK.